Moving on from Halls: Looking after your new home

 • Not sure when your collection date is or when to put your bin out?
 Ask a neighbour or check Liverpool City Council’s website.

-• Noticed an issue with street cleaning or litter issues?
-Report it here.
+• Noticed an issue with street cleaning or litter issues near your house?
+Don't ignore it!
+Do your bit for the local community and report it here.

 • Check there are no plastic bags or general waste in your recycling bin, it won’t be collected and you’ll be stuck with it for another week or maybe two!